callionica/landmarks/README.md

 Landmarks is not a wrapper for any other library and its code is not based on any other parser.

 Landmarks' implementation is informed by the HTML5 specification, making it an ideal choice to quickly extract information from HTML documents.
 However, Landmarks is deliberately not an HTML5-conformant parser.
 Landmarks does not execute script in the documents that it parses, it does not implement some of the more esoteric behavior of HTML5 parsers that web standards committees demand for compatibility, and it preserves more information from the source document in some cases where HTML browsers obscure the true structure of the input.
+Despite full fidelity to the HTML spec being a non-goal, you may find that Landmarks is more conformant than your existing HTML parser, and you will surely find that it is more flexible, adaptable, and understandable.

 The Landmarks parser supports the following features:

 ## 1. Content can contain < and >
 HTML and Landmarks can interpret angle brackets as literal text depending on context.
-XML parsers cannot.
+Landmarks even lets you customize this.
+XML parsers cannot interpret angle brackets as literal text.

 ## 2. Attributes do not have to have values
 HTML and Landmarks do not require each attribute to have a value.
 XML parsers do require attribute values.